 “‘Return [shuv], faithless Israel,’ declares the Lord, ‘I will frown on you no longer, for I am faithful,’ declares the Lord, ‘I will not be angry forever.”
 (Jeremiah 3:12)

-This year, the month of September coincides with the beginning of a very special month in the Jewish calendar — the last month of the Jewish year called Elul, which began last night.
+Yesterday began a very special month in the Jewish calendar — it is the last month of the Jewish year called Elul.

 In Aramaic, elul means search, which is appropriate since this is the month in which we are to diligently search our hearts in a time of intense spiritual preparation and drawing closer to the Lord.

-During that 10-day period, which began at sunset on September 4th, the Jewish People ask God to forgive them for their sins and to write their names in the Book of Life for another year.
+During that 10-day period, which begins at sunset on September 9th, the Jewish People ask God to forgive them for their sins and to write their names in the Book of Life for another year.

 Because of this, Elul is a time of asking for forgiveness from others and from God.